MVBarros/Network-Computer-Security-Project/README.md

 * `server`
 * `tig-firewall`
 * `key-server`
-* `backup`
+* `backup-bd`

 To enter a VM do `vagrant ssh <vm name>`.

 Before running any servers it is recomended you setup the firewall.
-Enter the `tig-firewall` VM and run the command `sudo /home/vagrant/proj/iptables/setup.sh`
+Enter the `tig-firewall` VM and run the command `sudo /home/vagrant/proj/iptables/setup.sh`.
+You might also need to enable packet forwarding.
+Issue the following command: `sudo sysctl net.ipv4.ip_forward=1`

 We hope the names are self explanatory.
 Each VM has a shared folder of the project directory in the path `/home/vagrant/proj`.
 In the run folder you will find a script to run each of the Servers (`run_server.sh`, `run_backup.sh`, `run_keys.sh`).